deaddrunkspirit/filegaroo-sc-products/README.md

 After all factors met, the transaction is proccessed and money sent to user

-Then SC service that listens to successful transactions notifies API that transaction is successful and sends message with product to customer
+Then SC service that listens to successful transactions notifies API that transaction is successful and sends message with product to customer.

 Actors involved: